-Salvador Camarena, Ross Matthews’ Partner: 5 Fast Facts You Need to Know
+Salvador Camarena, Ross Mathews’ Partner: 5 Fast Facts You Need to Know

-Tonight, on a new episode of Celebrity Family Feud, Ross Matthews’ friends and family will be taking on Grammy award-winning artist, Faith Evans, and her family.

-Matthews, widely known for his work as an intern and correspondent on The Tonight Show with Jay Leno, will be competing alongside his partner, Salvador Camarena.
+Mathews, widely known for his work as an intern and correspondent on The Tonight Show with Jay Leno, will be cheered on by his longtime partner, Salvador Camarena.

 Who is Sal Camarena?
-How long has he been dating Matthews?
+How long has he been dating Mathews?
 Get the details here.

-1. He and Matthews Were Featured on ‘House Hunters’
+1. He and Mathews Were Featured on ‘House Hunters’

 The couple appeared on House Hunters in 2013 while shopping for a home in Palm Springs.